mlgupta/dalang/README.md

         dbsprod:
 ```

-We recommend keeping the ```org``` groupname as is.
+We recommend keeping the ```org``` group name as is.
 It is also your root AWS account (AWS Organization Account).
-The groupnames in the inventory files are used to identify with the AWS accounts.
-New groups can be added or existing groups can be removed.
-It is important that the above syntax is followed.
+The group names in the inventory files identify AWS accounts.
+New groups can be added or existing groups can be removed from the file as per your need.
+The above syntax must be followed.

 2. Modify all.yml group_vars file
 ```